jake-walker/pulse/README.md

 [Looking for Version 1 (built on Electron)?](https://github.com/jake-walker/pulse/tree/v1)

-A custom unofficial client for Echo.
+An unofficial client for [Echo](https://github.com/will-scargill/ECHO).

 ## What is Echo?
-Echo is a chat application built by [will-scargill](https://github.com/will-scargill) with Python.
+[Echo](https://github.com/will-scargill/ECHO) is a chat application built by [will-scargill](https://github.com/will-scargill) with Python.
 Echo uses simple TCP communication.